Globally mobile employees' biggest nightmare: sleeping problems

 HOW GENERALI GLOBAL HEALTH CAN HELP WITH SLEEPING PROBLEMS

 We know that moving overseas can be stressful.
-GGH’s Expatriate Assistance Programme (EAP) provides an essential safety net when moving to a new country and role.
-Our EAP is a confidential resource offering information, advice and support, 24/7, 365 days a year, via a free-phone number and dedicated web-portal, or mobile app, and members benefit from fast access to advisory and counselling services, for both professional and personal life matters.
+GGH’s International Employee Assistance Programme (EAP) provides an essential safety net when moving to a new country and role.
+Our EAP is a confidential resource offering information, advice and support, 24/7, 365 days a year, so members benefit from fast access to advisory and counselling services, for both professional and personal life matters.